chnngl/Sentiment-Analysis-of-Amazon-Fiction-Book-Reviews-Using-Machine-Learning/README.md

 # Sentiment Analysis of Amazon Fiction Book Reviews Using Machine Learning

-This repository contains the implementation and experiments for my MSc dissertation project on **Sentiment Analysis of Book Reviews**.
+This repository contains the implementation and experiments for my MSc dissertation project on **Sentiment Analysis of Fiction Book Reviews Using Machine Learning**.
 The study compares **traditional machine learning, deep learning, and transformer-based models** on fiction book reviews, with additional evaluation of the best model on non-fiction and Goodreads reviews.

 ---